 South African Cooperation

 Reports indicate that on July 5, 1989, an intermediate range missile, resembling the Jericho 2, flew for 1,400 km over the Indian Ocean.
 The was missile was of South African origin, but developed using technology provided by Israel.11 A second test firing of the missile reportedly took place on November 19, 1990.
-These tests were fired from a facility known by the CIA as “Arniston.”
-The South African government maintains that the tests were for booster rockets for their space program.12 South Africa scrapped its nuclear program in 1990 when it signed the NPT, and the Arniston facility was subsequently shut down.13
+These tests were launched from a facility known by the CIA as “Arniston.”
+The South African government maintains that the tests were for booster rockets for their space program.12 South Africa scrapped its nuclear program in 1990 when it signed the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), and the Arniston facility was subsequently shut down.13

 Space Launch Applications

-Reports indicate that the Jericho II is actually the first two stages of the indigenously produced Shavit Satellite Launch Vehicle (SLV).14 According to scientists at the Lawrence Livermore National Laboratory, a Shavit, “could transport a nuclear warhead a minimum of 5,300 km” if deployed as a ballistic missile, with the DOD estimating a potential range of 7,200 km.15 Out of nine known Shavit launches between September 1988 and June 2010, six were deemed successful and three are suspected to have been failures.16
+Reports indicate that the Jericho 2 also serves as the first two stages of the indigenously produced Shavit Satellite Launch Vehicle (SLV).14 According to scientists at the Lawrence Livermore National Laboratory, a Shavit, “could transport a nuclear warhead a minimum of 5,300 km” if deployed as a ballistic missile, with the DOD estimating a potential range of 7,200 km.15 Out of nine known Shavit launches between September 1988 and June 2010, six were deemed successful and three are suspected to have failed.16

 - James O’Halloran, IHS Jane’s Weapons: Strategic 2015-2016, 2015, (United Kingdom: IHS), 53.